ocurrent/ocaml-version/README.md

 `patch` and `extra` fields are optional.
 This library offers the following
 functionality:

-- Functions to parse and serialise OCaml version numbers.
+- Functions to parse and serialise OCaml compiler version numbers.
-- Enumeration of official OCaml version releases.
+- Enumeration of official OCaml compiler version releases.
 - Test compiler versions for a particular feature (e.g. the `bytes` type)
 - [opam](https://opam.ocaml.org) compiler switch enumeration.